Widiskel/tabizoo-mining-bot/README.md

 ## Note

-This bot using telegram sessions. if you ever one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.
+This bot using telegram sessions. if you ever use one of my bot that use telegram sessions, you can just copy the sessions folder to this bot.

 ## CONTRIBUTE